Iraq National Library and Archive: Iraq War

 "In April of 2003, the National Library and Archives (Dar al-Kutub wa al-Watha’Iq), which was located directly across from the Ministry of Defense, had been burned and looted".
 The burning and looting appeared to have taken place on two occasions: April 10 and April 12–13.
 These fires were set professionally with accelerants.
 A report was later given by Saad Eskander, the director–general of the National Library and Archive, regarding the destruction.
 He noted that three days before the invasion, library staff were told to destroy all archival material related to the Ba'athist rule.
 Eskander also reported that the destruction was performed by “a mix of poor people looking for a quick profit, along with regime loyalists intent on destroying evidence of atrocities”.

-The United States Army as the occupying power had a responsibility for the burning, theft and destruction of Iraq cultural legacy including the National Library and Archive.
-The Hague regulations (Article 2, Fourth Geneva Convention, 1949) state that as an occupying force the USA should have taken measure to ensure that "cultural property must be respected".
-American archeologists and academics even warned the US military of the location and importance of protecting Iraq's museums and libraries.
-However, during the occupation of Baghdad the American military forces placed hundreds of troops at 2 main locations in Baghdad—The Ministry of Interior and The Ministry of Oil; neglecting Iraqs museums, libraries and other institutions.
+American archeologists and academics warned the US military of the location and importance of protecting Iraq's museums and libraries.
+However, during the occupation of Baghdad the American military forces placed hundreds of troops at 2 main locations in Baghdad—The Ministry of Interior and The Ministry of Oil; neglecting Iraq's museums, libraries and other institutions.
 It was noted that US troops were positioned right across the road from the library in the Ministry of Defense but orders were withheld to intervene with troops replying "we are soldiers, not policemen," when requested to help.